Free Online Microsoft Training

 When working in Microsoft Excel there are several references or names which will appear on a regular basis, as well as different methods for navigating within the program.
 Which navigation option users choose mainly depends on personal preference however it is advisable to know the different options available.

-If you are new to Excel then I recommend you take a look at my post: Terminology in the Excel window.
+If you are new to Excel then I recommend you take a look at my post: The Excel User Interface.

 Workbook vs. Worksheet